pakbch/File-Upload-XSS/README.md

 ## Features

 - Leverages the SVG XSS vulnerability to gather information about users visiting a specific URL
-- Sends gathered information to a Discord webhook for analysis
+- Sends gathered information to a Discord webhook

 ## Preview